JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 1. From the quickstart, complete the instructions to [set up your environment for Kotlin Multiplatform](quickstart.md#set-up-the-environment).

-   > You need a Mac with macOS to run the .
+   > You need a Mac with macOS to build and run the iOS application.
    > This is an Apple requirement.
    >
    {style="note"}